We are now offering curbside pickup services. Pickup is available during our regular operating hours Monday through Saturday.

 Or, if you don’t feel comfortable using the online catalog, call us and we’ll help you find books to read!
 We’re happy to help you select something to read.

-2. We will call you when your item(s) are ready for pickup.
+2. We will email you when your item(s) are ready for pickup.

-3. Before you leave the house for the library, or when you arrive, call 778-8169.
-We will then check the item(s) out to you, place your item(s) in a plastic bag with your name on it, and leave the bag on the table outside at the back (parking lot) entrance.
+3. Items will be available on the table inside the front door alcove of the library.
+We will check the item(s) out to you, place your item(s) in a plastic bag with your name on it, and leave the bag on the table.

-4. Come to the table to pick up your items.
+4. Come to the front entrance to pick up your items (just inside the doorway).

 5. Read, enjoy, and return your materials to the outdoor book drop at your convenience.